Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Problem Definition

 \textbf{Base Table, Candidate Tables, and Augmented Table.} We denote by $T_{base}$ a table in $G$ that contains a set of attributes (i.e., features) and a target variable $y$ for prediction.
-The rest of the tables in $G$ are referred to as \emph{candidate tables}.
-These tables can be potentially joined with $T_{base}$ via appropriate join paths to augment it with additional features that may be helpful for predicting $y$.
+The remaining tables in $G$ are referred to as \emph{candidate tables}.
+These tables can be potentially joined with $T_{base}$ via appropriate join paths consisting of consecutive edges defined in $G$ to augment it with additional features that may be helpful for predicting $y$.
 This augmented table, denoted as $T_{\text{aug}}$, is a table that includes all original attributes from $T_{\text{base}}$ along with additional attributes obtained by joining candidate tables via the join paths.
 The augmented table represents an enriched version of the base table whose feature space has been extended with attributes from the candidate tables.
-Without loss of generality, we assume that $T_0$ corresponds to the base table $T_{base}$ while $\{T_1, \ldots, T_n\}$ correspond to the candidate tables.
+Without loss of generality, we assume that $T_0$ corresponds to the base table $T_{base}$ while $\{T_1, \ldots, T_n\}$ represent the candidate tables.

-\textbf{Problem Statement.} Assume (a) a base table $T_{\text{base}}$ and a collection of candidate tables $\mathcal{T}$ connected via a join graph $G$, and (b) an ML task with fixed model $f$ and performance metric.
-The goal of \emph{feature augmentation} is to select features from $\mathcal{T}$ and identify appropriate join paths to augment $T_{\text{base}}$ such that the performance of $f$ on the augmented table $T_{\text{aug}}$ is maximized.
+\textbf{Problem Statement.} Assume (a) a base table $T_{\text{base}}$ with a single target variable $y$, (b) a collection of candidate tables $\mathcal{T}$ connected to $T_{\text{base}}$ via a join graph $G$, and (c) a fixed downstream ML model $f$ together with a performance metric $\mathcal{M}$.
+The goal of \emph{feature augmentation} is to identify a set of join paths and a corresponding set of external features whose materialization yields an augmented table $T_{\text{aug}}$ that maximizes $\mathcal{M}(f, T_{\text{aug}})$, i.e., the predictive performance of $f$ on the augmented data.